-- Begin the process of weaning off crutches under the guidance of your Physiotherapist and Dr O'Brien - Focus on transitioning to a more natural walking pattern and building strength in the operated knee. - Around this time, you may be able to use a stationary bike or exercycle to assist with knee bending. - Hydrotherapy (pool-based exercises) can typically start from around week 4 once the wound has healed.
+- Continue to use crutches for minimal support whilst progressing your walking under the guidance of your Physiotherapist and Dr O'Brien - Focus on transitioning to a more natural walking pattern and building strength in the operated hip. - Hydrotherapy can typically start from around week 4 once the wound has healed.

-- Progression of walking program and home-based exercises as guided by your Physiotherapist. - Gradual return to daily and social activities as guided by your Physiotherapist and Dr O'Brien
+- Progression of your walking program and weaning off the crutches. - Gradual return to daily and social activities as guided by your Physiotherapist and Dr O'Brien